mahusar/dragonator-addons/Bots/PROTOCOL.md

 **`taunt` is a body you want on your own side too.** Play it when the opponent has more creatures than you or your health is getting short - it buys the turn your other creatures need.

+**`deathrattle` makes a kill cost something.** The creature you kill hits one of *your* creatures back for `deathrattleDamage` on the way out, and you do not get to choose which one.
+So a killable creature with a deathrattle is worth less to kill than the same body without one, and the cheapest answer is often to leave it alone and hit something else.
+Two things follow.
+Only the *kill* sets it off, so breaking a shield, or trading in without finishing the creature, is free.
+And the damage lands on your own field, so when you attack with your only creature you know exactly where it will go - check that your attacker lives through both the trade and the death before you swing.

 Keywords also make a creature worth more than its numbers when you decide what to trade.
 A 3/3 with `taunt` and `lifesteal` is a better kill than a 4/4 with